 Mr. Lightstone: Thank you, Mr. Speaker.
-For my next question.
-The government offices that were lost to fire included four crucial services: motor vehicles, legal services, probation, and government liaison offices.
+For my next question, the government offices that were lost to fire included four crucial services: motor vehicles, legal services, probation, and government liaison offices.

-Mr. Speaker, for next question I'd to inquire the Department of Community and Government Services been successful in seeking alternative offices spaces to ensure that the community and the region still has access these crucial services.
+Mr. Speaker, for my next question, I would like to enquire if the Department of Community and Government Services has been successful in seeking alternative offices spaces to ensure that the community and the region still has access to these crucial services.
 Thank you, Mr. Speaker.